Anbarasu-06/rclone-manager/README.md

 # Rclone Manager

-**Rclone Manager** is a simple and user-friendly batch script tool for managing your Rclone remotes on Windows, including mounting, reconnecting, and unmounting drives with optional Web GUI access.
-It is designed to simplify repetitive Rclone commands and provide an interactive menu for easier management.
-Linux support is planned for future releases.
+**Rclone Manager** is a simple and user-friendly batch script tool for managing your Rclone remotes on Windows and Linux (under development).
+It allows you to `mount`, `reconnect`, and `unmount` drives with optional Web GUI access, providing an interactive menu to simplify repetitive Rclone commands.

+> Note: This program assumes that all upstream remotes are already configured in Rclone and that any merge mounts are set up.

 ## Features
 - Mount a remote drive with Rclone and Web GUI.